200% Pass Guarantee

 Test takers will not be graded on their decision of which of the opinions or passages are better.
 They are graded solely on how they write the essay and express their argument, not their stance on the matter.

-How many points is the GED Essay worth?
+How many points is the GEDĀ® Essay worth?

-The extended response question is worth 6 points, valuing 20% of the overall GED score.
+The extended response question is worth 6 points, valuing 20% of the overall GEDĀ® score.

-If you want the best chance for passing the Smart Edition GED course will provide all the material and resources you need to succeed on the test.
+If you want the best chance at passing the GED® exam then the Smart Edition online course for the GED® test will provide all the material and resources you need to succeed on the test.

-Disclaimer: GED® is a registered trademark of the American Council on Education (ACE) and administered exclusively by GED Testing Service LLC under license.
-Smart Edition Academy is not endorsed or approved by ACE or GED Testing Service.
+GEDĀ® is a registered trademark of the American Council on Education and administered exclusively by GED Testing Service LLC under license.
+Smart Edition Academy is not affiliated with or endorsed by GED Testing Service.

 Scroll to Top